Love and Anger (play): Productions

 The play premiered at the Factory Theatre in 1989.
-Its original cast comprised Peter Blais as Petey Maxwell, Clare Coulter as Eleanor, Nancy Beatty as Sarah, Benedict Campbell as John Connor, Dawn Roach as Gail and Hardee T. Lineham as Sean Harris.
+Its original cast comprised Blais as Petey Maxwell, Clare Coulter as Eleanor, Nancy Beatty as Sarah, Benedict Campbell as John Connor, Dawn Roach as Gail and Hardee T. Lineham as Sean Harris.
 In March 1990, Eric Peterson took over from Blais in the lead role for several weeks, although Blais returned to the role when the play moved to the Bluma Appel Theatre in May.

 The play opened at the Perry Street Theatre in New York City in December 1990, with Saul Rubinek in the lead.
 A 1996 production at the West Coast Ensemble Theatre in Los Angeles starred Ian Buchanan as Petey Maxwell.